XDuckBlackX/Openstack/README.md

 # Openstack
- Arquivos de configuração de instalação do Openstack
+ Arquivos de configuração do Devstack para a instalação do Openstack